 4. Help with tasksYour experience learning how to program shouldn't resemble floating alone on a raft in the middle of the ocean.
 You need to interact with others.
 Above all, CodeGym has a "Help" section for this.
 If you're stuck on a task from the course for a long time or can't understand a difficult topic, ask a question in a specific section.
 A student, programmer, or website staff member will certainly help you.
 What's more, when you feel ready, it will be very valuable for you to go to the "Help" section and help someone else with their studies.
 That means you'll have to understand someone else's code.
 Upon completing the course, a student gains 300-500 hours of real programming experience!
 This course is also an excellent tool for those who have already studied basic programming but don't know where to start looking for work.
 In addition to the practice, you'll get while working through CodeGym, you'll be able to understand the important questions that you will have to answer during job interviews, as well as be able to write a competent resume.

 Learning platforms: website and mobile appYou have two options for mastering the basics of Java programming with CodeGym: via Android application or in the web version.
-However, there is a third one: to study both on the website and in the application :) Read more about features and subscriptions for these platforms in this post.
+However, there is a third one: to study both on the website and in the application :) You can do this if you have an active subscription.

 Stages of the courseCodeGym is the most complete Java tutorial in English.
 The main Java course will provide a complete picture of Java Core, and subsequent practice will help you learn how to work with more advanced technologies.
 With CodeGym you’ll learn Java Core and solve 1200 tasks with instant verification.
 What does the course include?